kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 We woke up to a gut punch before coffee.
 Both my wife's knees and mine are hurting, and my back is doing a serious complaining, while today's trail is the toughest.

 The 13km *Kogumotori-goe* (小雲取越) trail's first third scores 4 out of 5 in difficulty.
-It's a gradual 470 meters climb to *Hyakken-gura*, harder than Day One, which was already quite taxing.
+It's a gradual 1,542 feet climb (470 meters) to *Hyakken-gura*, harder than Day One, which was already quite taxing.
 More pressing is the fact that *Koguchi* (小口) has no lodging available today, so we must arrive before 5pm to catch the last bus to *Shingu* (新宮).
 The trail estimates say 6-8 hours.

 At 7:45am, we've spent an hour working the problem.
 The heavy backpacks aren't helping our knees or backs, so we conclude it's irresponsible to walk with this much pain.
 The options are doing a boat tour today (I didn't come here to sit down); finding another trail (frustrating after months of planning); my wife taking a bus to *Shingu* while I walk (I'd feel bad for her); walking a third of the trail and returning (sounds off-putting but better than nothing).